Why are July and August such popular times in ONP?

 Banana Slugs, amphibians, snails, and other typical Olympic National Park rainforest animals are often seen during the spring season on hiking trails as temperatures rise and humidity levels remain high.
 Spring and summer are the best time of year to visit Olympic National Park tidepools, as animals like the Giant Green Anemone are best viewed starting as early as April and continuing into August.
 Spring is also the best times of the year for viewing and photographing waterfalls in Olympic National Park.

 The Hurricane Ridge road usually transitions from winter season operations to opening daily based on spring weather conditions in May.
-Consider Hurricane Ridge snowshoe trips while the snow persists.
-You can confirm the road is open the morning you plan to head up to Hurricane Ridge by calling Olympic National Park's automated road condition report at 360-565-3131 or check Twitter Hurricane Ridge.
+You can confirm the road is open the morning you plan to head up to Hurricane Ridge by calling Olympic National Park's automated road condition report at 360-565-3131 or check Twitter Hurricane Ridge through March.
 Daily reports should be up by 9 AM on the morning you are interested in visiting Olympic National Park's Hurricane Ridge.
-Olympic National Park wildlife is often viewed by the side of the road as you drive up in elevation, especially in the early morning or at dusk.
+Olympic National Park wildlife is often viewed by the side of the road as you drive up in elevation, especially in the early morning or at dusk once the snow starts to melt and the subalpine wildflowers and plants start growing.

 Summer Olympic National Park wildlife: July and August